What is a Cystoscopy and Why Might You Need One

 If you were under general anaesthetic, recovery after cystoscopy can take a day or two.
 You may feel drowsy or tired and should not use heavy machinery or drive in this condition.
 Ideally you should have someone look after you during this period.

-If you had a biopsy, you should not have sex or perform heavy lifting for at least two weeks and should ideally seek advice from your doctor before resuming these activities.
+If you had a biopsy, you should not have sex or perform heavy lifting for at least two weeks and should consult your doctor before resuming these activities.

 Your Cystoscopy Results

-Cystoscopy results can take anything from a few days to a few weeks to come back, depending on the specific purpose of the procedure.
-Biopsies typically take the longest, and you should ask your doctor to be kept updated.
+Cystoscopy results can take anything from a few days to a few weeks to come back, depending on the specific aim of the procedure.
+Biopsy results take the longest to come back, but if its taking too long you should ask your doctor to be keep you updated.

 Sources: